2025 - All Construction Projects

 Description of work: This is a construction contract for the I-41 Expansion Project between Appleton and De Pere.
 The contracts will create a new regional headquarters for the Wisconsin State Patrol and a replace the current Safety and Weight Enforcement Facility (SWEF) located along northbound I-41 in Wrightstown.
 The project is broken into two construction contracts with the current contract involving the demolition of the existing buildings and constructing a retention pond, communication towers, and a new building that will serve as both a modernized safety and weight enforcement facility and regional headquarters for the Wisconsin State Patrol.
 The second construction contract will include ramp connections to I-41, new loop ramps within the project site, a static scale, weigh-in-motion scaling, and a commercial parking lot to accommodate semi-truck parking on the facility grounds.

 Traffic impacts: No impacts to I-41 motorists at this time.
-SWEF is closed until December 2025.
+SWEF building is closed until winter 2025/2026.
 No public access to SWEF during construction.
+Site will remain closed to public access from northbound I-41 through August 2026.

 Project website: https://i41project.wisconsindot.gov/